-Digital multimeter with an accuracy of 0.1 %

-Use for the proof test of the intrinsic safety side of the device a special digital multimeter for intrinsically safe circuits.

-If intrinsically safe circuits are operated with non-intrinsically safe circuits, they must no longer be used as intrinsically safe circuits.

-- Power supply set to nominal voltage of 24 V DC - Simulate the sensor state by a potentiometer of 4.7 kΩ (threshold for normal operation), by a resistor of 220 Ω (short circuit detection) and by a resistor of 150 kΩ (lead breakage detection).
+- Digital multimeter with an accuracy of 0.1 % Use for the proof test of the intrinsic safety side of the device a special digital multimeter for intrinsically safe circuits. - Intrinsically safe circuits that were operated with non-intrinsically safe circuits may not be used as intrinsically safe circuits afterwards. - Power supply set to nominal voltage of 24 V DC - Simulate the sensor state by a potentiometer of 4.7 k Ω (threshold for normal operation), by a resistor of 220 Ω (short circuit detection) and by a resistor of 150 k Ω (lead breakage detection).